traa/largular/README.md

 ## Building application

-To build project (compile it into bundles, minify CSS and other cool things, that you can set up in `build.js`) type this into your shell (navigate to project folder)
+To build project (compile it into bundles, minify CSS, copy to `public` folder and other cool things, that you can set up in `build.js`) type this into your shell (navigate to project folder)

 #### Windows
 `r.js.cmd -o build.js`